braze-inc/braze-docs/_docs/_user_guide/engagement_tools/testing/multivariant_testing.md

 article_title: Multivariate and A/B Testing
 page_order: 2
 page_type: reference
-description: "This reference article explains Multivariate and A/B Testing and their benefits."
+description: "This reference article explains Multivariate and A/B Testing and its benefits."
 search_rank: 2
 ---